 The CLOs will be assessed by HW, Term paper, in-class feedback, and final project.
-Information about HWs, and requirements for term paper and project will be posted later on the class web site.
+Information about HWs, and requirements for term paper and project will be posted on the Brightspace (BS) site for the class.

 Course Topics

 The following is a tentative list of topics that I plan to cover.
 Some topics and their order may be changed at the instructor's discretion on account of time constraints or interest shown by the class.